c3lima61/ForestHealthAPI/Working_Release/README.md

 - `altitude`: Optional integer value
 - `compass_direction`: Optional float, validated between 0 and 360 degrees

-To initialize the database, Flask automatically creates the table structures when the app is run.
+Flask will initialize the database when run / create the tables when run.

 ### Environment Variables